Hopsan/hopsan/componentLibraries/defaultLibrary/Connectivity/FMIWrapperQ.md

 ### Description
 ![FMIWrapper picture](FMIWrapper.svg)

-This Q-type component encapsulates an imported FMU for co-simulation.
+This Q-type component encapsulates an imported FMU for co-simulation or model exchange.
 All versions of FMI (1, 2 and 3) are supported.
 Select the FMU file using the "path" parameter.